Updating your browser will give you an optimal website experience. Learn more about our supported browsers.

 By Leah Golden

 Data breaches don’t just happen to someone else.
-As of November 2017, there have been 1,140 data breaches nationwide, exposing more than 171 million records, according to the Identity Theft Resource Center.
+Between July 1 and September 30 of 2024, almost 215 million people had their personal information exposed due to data breaches or leaks, according to the Identity Theft Resource Center.
 Most states, including Texas, have adopted laws that require companies to notify their customers if they experience a data breach.
 But, companies can’t tell you about a breach before it happens.
 Creating strong passwords can help keep your online accounts safer.

 What counts as “strong”?